Low Cortisol Diet Meal Plan: How To Lower Your Cortisol Levels

 • Why Limit: Alcohol can increase cortisol levels, particularly when consumed in large quantities.
 It also disrupts sleep, which negatively impacts cortisol regulation.

-• Examples to Limit: Beer, wine, spirits, and cocktails.
+• Examples to Limit or Avoid: Beer, wine, spirits, and cocktails.

 4. Processed and Packaged Foods